Power Infrastructure for Data Centers in India: Engineering for 24×7 Reliability

 Energy Efficiency & Sustainability Considerations

-With rising energy costs, data centers in India are focusing on:
+With rising energy costs, data centers in India are increasingly focusing on:

 Efficient power distribution